zkotti/fun-in-lockdown/guide.md

 Ideas for interesting projects:

-### Raspberry Pi projects:

-If you like tech projects and you want to work with a full-on computer in tiny package, you read the right section.
-Here you can find many raspberry pi projects to do alone or with your children.

 ### Arduino projects:

 Arduino is an open-source platform used for building electronics projects.
 Arduino consists of both a physical programmable circuit board (often referred to as a microcontroller) and a piece of software, or IDE (Integrated Development Environment) that runs on your computer, used to write and upload computer code to the physical board.